Glossary TermApril 20, 2024

 Mistake 1: Adding to Losing Positions

-Wrong: "Price is down, I'll buy more at cheaper price"
+Wrong: "The price dropped, I will buy more at a cheaper price"

 What happens: